 For these reasons, this fair housing assessment primarily uses Census data to place fair housing issues in Orange Cove into a regional context by drawing comparisons to other jurisdictions in Fresno County.
-When available, local knowledge and data is incorporated to augment the analysis and provide insight into local trends and dynamics within the City.
+Fresno County is used as the primary point of comparison for regional trends.
+References to the "Central Valley" refer to the San Joaquin basin within Fresno County.